 Once final decisions have been made, a funding recommendation will be developed and forwarded to the appropriate EPA Award Official for approval.
 Once selected, applicants are expected to perform their projects as proposed and evaluated, and no fundamental changes in the scope of work will be allowed.
-Technology changes may not be allowed after a proposal has been selected.
-If technology compatibility issues arise, EPA may elect to terminate the assistance agreement, at which time assistance funds must be returned to EPA.
+Technology changes may not be allowed after a proposal has been selected for funding.
+If technology compatibility issues arise during the course of the project, EPA may elect to terminate the assistance agreement, at which time assistance funds must be returned to EPA.